Glossary

 Sandsoap – a gritty general-purpose soap.

 Savory – an herb which has a taste that is like thyme, but is also peppery.
-The most commonly used variety is summer savory, but winter savory and other species are also used around the world.
+Varieties include summer and winter savory.

 Scald – to heat liquid almost to a boil, until bubbles begin to form around the edge.